Homebrew/homebrew-cask/CONTRIBUTING.md

 ### Examples

-Here's a Cask for `Alfred.app` as an example.
+Here’s a Cask for `Alfred.app` as an example.
 Note that you may repeat the `app` stanza as many times as you need, to define multiple apps:

 ```ruby